mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/sdk/using-http-action.md

 # TypeScript SDK - HttpAction

-If a method is missing you can still call MindSphere APIs using the HttpAction Method which is avaiable on every Client.
+If a method is missing you can still call MindSphere APIs using the HttpAction Method which is available on every Client.

 Take a look first at this implementation.
 You should always pass `this.GetGateway()`, and `await this.GetToken()` to the HttpAction, which makes sure that the authorizer works correctly.